ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: : Mining Queries and Rubrics from Academic Surveys

 \subsection{Extract Survey Articles}

-We collect survey articles by performing keyword search from three sources: Crossref,\footnote{ \url{https://www.crossref.org/}} Semantic Scholar,\footnote{ \url{https://www.semanticscholar.org}} and S2ORC~\cite{s2orc}.
+We retrieve survey articles using keyword search on three sources: Crossref,\footnote{ \url{https://www.crossref.org/}} Semantic Scholar,\footnote{ \url{https://www.semanticscholar.org}} and S2ORC~\cite{s2orc}.
 In total, 615K candidate articles are returned, 134K of which are downloadable full-text articles, and 54K which are automatically classified to represent a true survey article versus merely containing survey-related keyword(s) in the title.